code-423n4/2023-05-base/README.md

 *When running in non-archive mode op-geth has difficulty executing deep reorgs.
 We are working on a fix.

+# Assumptions & Roadmap features
+    * Sequencer is centralized atm
+    * Users cannot propose L2 blocks atm
+    * No fault proofs atm
+    * Contracts are upgradable
+    * Proposer is assumed to always propose correct l2 values
+    * Challenger is assumed to challenge only in case of a fault
+    * Guardian is assumed to only pause if necessary, not for greifing other users

 # Build & Tests